GoogleChrome/chromium-dashboard/README.md

     npm install -g bower
     npm install

-This will also pull down bower_components and run `grunt` to build the site.
+This will also pull down bower_components and run `gulp` to build the site.

 ### Developing